leaniot/data-analysis-engine/README.md

 {
     "id": "Uniq Identification for each rule"
-    "sensorId": "Id of the sensor that the rule applies to", "ruleOp": An enum value ("gt", "lt", "ge", "le", "eq") for the operator of the rule, "ruleType": An enum value ("value", "sensor", "trdParty") for the data type of the rule, "ruleObj": The object of the rule, which is determined by ruleOp and ruleType, "observers": [userId1, userId2, ... ] The list of users who have the rights to subscribe and check the rule, "createdAt": The timestamp of creating this rule
+    "sensorId": "Id of the sensor that the rule applies to", "ruleOp": 'An enum value ("gt", "lt", "ge", "le", "eq") for the operator of the rule', "ruleType": 'An enum value ("value", "sensor", "trdParty") for the data type of the rule', "ruleObj": "The object of the rule, which is determined by ruleOp and ruleType", "observers": ["userId1", "userId2", ... ], "The list of users who have the rights to subscribe and check the rule", "createdAt": "The timestamp of creating this rule" }
-}
 ```